fiveace-Merill/luxdev-prep-course/postgres/readme.md

 ### Challenges and lessons learned

-This project presented valuable challenges, At it inception seamed like a rather straigh forward process, however, I discovered that creating relationships with foreign keys required a lot planning and a meticulous sequential approach when inserting values into the database.
-After a few iterations of DROP'S, ALTER'S and DELETE it finally came alive.
+This project presented valuable challenges.
+At its inception seamed like a rather straightforward process, however, I discovered that creating relationships with foreign keys required a lot of planning and a meticulous sequential approach when inserting values into the database.
+It finally came alive after a few iterations of DROP, ALTER, and DELETE.

 I was also able to resolve common mistakes with GROUP BY and JOIN operations, gaining practical experience creating meaningful aggregations.